european-modelling-hubs/ari-forecast-hub/target-data/README.md

 # Target Data
-This `target-data` folder contains the ground truth information about ILI incidence in EU/EEA countries extracted from [ERVISS](https://erviss.org/) and [FluID](https://www.who.int/teams/global-influenza-programme/surveillance-and-monitoring/fluid).
+This `target-data` folder contains the ground truth information about ARI incidence in EU/EEA countries extracted from [ERVISS](https://erviss.org/) and [FluID](https://www.who.int/teams/global-influenza-programme/surveillance-and-monitoring/fluid).

 In particular, the countries are divided into the two data sources as follows: